Ryan-McBride/numnet/README.md

 The script will output the OTP, then the partnered number key.
 Incrementing the OTP's by the numbers will decode the message.

-The numbers station audio is saved to Output.mp3.
-If the script is run again it will overwrite the last output, so if you want to save it you have to make a copy.
+The numbers station audio is saved to a temp file and then uploaded to vocaroo so it can be distributed.
+Once the upload is compete the script will return the JSON from the vocaroo post, containing the url to share, and the delete token.

 ## Contribution Guidelines